sasjs/server/README.md

 ## Persisting the Session

 Normally the server process will stop when your terminal dies.
+To keep it going you can use the following suggested approaches:

+1. Linux Background Job
+2. NPM package `pm2

+### Background Job

+Trigger the command using NOHUP, redirecting the output commands, eg `nohup ./api-linux > server.log &`.

+You can now see the job running using the `jobs` command.
+To ensure that it will still run when your terminal is closed, execute the `disown` command.
+To kill it later, use the `kill -9 <pid>` command.
+You can see your sessions using `top -u <userid>`.
+Type `c` to see the commands being run against each pid.

+### PM2

-To keep it going you can use the npm package [pm2](https://www.npmjs.com/package/pm2) (`npm install pm2@latest -g`) as follows:
+Install the npm package [pm2](https://www.npmjs.com/package/pm2) (`npm install pm2@latest -g`) and execute, eg as follows:

 ```bash
 export SAS_PATH=/opt/sas9/SASHome/SASFoundation/9.4/sasexe/sas